ConceptPending/Aeriter/readme.md

 - ~~Template choice support~~
 - Multiple bucket support (Helps with naked domain support)
 - Gzip compression support
-- Analytics - Some serverside but also Google Analytics support - Logs are stored, need to build a way to parse them and display the results.
+- Serverside analytics support - Logs are stored, need to build a way to parse them and display the results.
 - RSS Support
 - Navigation that makes more sense than sort by date
 - "author" page, useful for blogs with multiple authors